HSoar96/Serial-Unity-Package/README.md

 ## Installation

-Use [Unity Package Manager](https://docs.unity3d.com/Manual/upm-ui.html) to add Unity Arduino Package to your project.
+Use [Unity Package Manager](https://docs.unity3d.com/Manual/upm-ui.html) to add Serial Unity Package to your project.
 You can either do this via the GIT URL option or via disk.

 ## Usage
 ### Unity